Understanding your options

 -

-Notarized name change document or marriage certificate: If you have changed your name since you last held practising registration with us.
+Notarized name change document or marriage certificate: If you have changed your name since you last held a practising licence with us, you will need to have your documents notarized.
+You do

 Learn more about accepted forms of identification